 Past inspections by the state, including citations received, may help prove that the facility has a record of violating state requirements.
 Also, some nursing homes may advertise their services without being licensed.
-Pulling these records might require the assistance of an attorney.
+Pulling these records might require the assistance of a lawyer.

 7. Hiring an Attorney

 Proving negligent or abusive care from a nursing home involves plenty of red tapes.
 You need to obtain records from county and state governments, and you may need to file motions to compel the nursing home to supply documents.

 An attorney can help you break through these roadblocks and obtain the evidence you need to prove your case.

 Hire a Local Attorney Ready to Fight for Your Loved One’s Rights

 Nursing home neglect is unacceptable and widely underreported.
 If you suspect that your loved one is the victim of either of these heinous acts, contact your local law enforcement, report the abuse, and remove your loved one from that facility.

 Then, contact an advocate.
 The lawyers at Campbell & Smith, PLLC, have helped families just like yours prove their claims and receive compensation for the horrific conditions their loved ones are exposed to in an abusive or neglectful nursing home.